Software: Quality and security

 Software quality is defined as meeting the stated requirements as well as customer expectations.
 Quality is an overarching term that can refer to a code's correct and efficient behavior, its reusability and portability, or the ease of modification.
 It is usually more cost-effective to build quality into the product from the beginning rather than try to add it later in the development process.
 Higher quality code will reduce lifetime cost to both suppliers and customers as it is more reliable and easier to maintain.
-Software failures in safety-critical systems can be very serious including death.
+Software failures in safety-critical systems may result in serious harm, including injury or death.
 By some estimates, the cost of poor quality software can be as high as 20 to 40 percent of sales.
 Despite developers' goal of delivering a product that works entirely as intended, virtually all software contains bugs.

 The rise of the Internet also greatly increased the need for computer security as it enabled malicious actors to conduct cyberattacks remotely.
 If a bug creates a security risk, it is called a vulnerability.
 Software patches are often released to fix identified vulnerabilities, but those that remain unknown (zero days) as well as those that have not been patched are still liable for exploitation.
 Vulnerabilities vary in their ability to be exploited by malicious actors, and the actual risk is dependent on the nature of the vulnerability as well as the value of the surrounding system.
 Although some vulnerabilities can only be used for denial of service attacks that compromise a system's availability, others allow the attacker to inject and run their own code (called malware), without the user being aware of it.
 To thwart cyberattacks, all software in the system must be designed to withstand and recover from external attack.
 Despite efforts to ensure security, a significant fraction of computers are infected with malware.